-The regional distribution of revenues partly reflects the geographical end-user markets of the projects executed during the year, and consequently varies over time.
-In 2016, the share of revenues from Asia, Middle East and Africa increased to 41 percent, supported by significantly higher revenues from the Transformer business in China.
-The share of revenues from Europe decreased to 30 percent, mainly due to a lower level of revenues from the Grid Systems business, related to lower revenues in the offshore wind projects described above.
-The share of revenues from the Americas was lower, mainly driven by lower revenue volumes from the U.S. and Brazil.
+In 2016, the share of revenues from Asia, Middle East and Africa increased to 42 percent, supported by significantly higher revenues from the Transformer business in China.
+The share of revenues from Europe decreased to 28 percent, mainly due to a lower level of revenues from the Grid Integration business, related to lower revenues in the offshore wind projects described above.
+The share of revenues from the Americas was lower, mainly driven by lower volumes from the U.S. and Brazil.